 These clinicians are frequently part of Assessment and Intervention Teams at your local HSE Office, although you may request that your GP refer you directly to a developmental paediatrician at any time before or during their Independent Assessment of Need.

-People with autism, especially children and young adults, often struggle with consistently maintaining a balanced and healthy diet for themselves.
+Autistic people, especially children and young adults, often struggle with consistently maintaining a balanced and healthy diet for themselves.
 A dietician is an excellent resource to reach out to for advice on nutrition as well as planning and revising existing dietary habits.